 Many notable Scots earls and clan chiefs were killed at Flodden, including the king himself, James IV (the last British monarch to meet this fate).
 Days after the battle, parliament met at Stirling Castle and the late king's 17 month old son was crowned King James V.

 Flodden ranks as the last great medieval battle fought on British soil and today you can visit Branxton village where there is a monument to the dead and an interpretative trail around the battlefield itself.
-There are plans to commemorate the quin-centennial anniversary of the battle in 2013 and we will update our Events pages with more information on this as soon as details are announced.
+There are plans to commemorate the quin-centennial anniversary of the battle in 2013 and you can find out more about events here.
+A great blog post on the battle itself can be found at the Freelance History Writer's site.

 Flodden & Selkirk Common Riding